 - Designer: Ram V. Sutar

 - Year: 2013

 - Weight: 2,000 tons

 The statute is a symbol of national pride for Indians.
-The Indian government invested more than 100 million dollars and immense workforce in getting this statue ready in less than four years.
+The Indian government invested more than 100 million dollars and an immense workforce in getting this statue ready in less than four years.
 Nearly 300 engineers supervised the construction and dedication of this giant statue.
-Over the concrete core, tons of structural and reinforced steel further covers a façade made of bronze plates and bronze cladding.
+Over the concrete core, tons of structural and reinforced steel further cover a façade made of bronze plates and bronze cladding.